plaf2000/ethz-video-lister/README.md

                         Scuola/ETH/videos_lister/courses.json]
   -p PLAYER, --player=PLAYER
-                        play with vlc or mpv [default: mpv] -o                    set the flag if you want to see videos in antichronological order
+                        play with vlc or mpv [default: mpv]
 ```
 Example for an URL to provide: `https://video.ethz.ch/lectures/d-infk/2022/spring/252-0058-00L.html`.
 Possible resolutions are usually 1080, 720 and 360p.